Trumaine Sykes

-Trumaine "Joe" Sykes (born November 22, 1982) is a professional American football defensive end who is currently a free agent.
+Trumaine "Joe" Sykes (born November 22, 1982) is an American former professional football defensive end who played in the National Football League (NFL), Arena Football League (AFL), and Canadian Football League (CFL).
 He was originally signed by the Washington Redskins as an undrafted free agent in 2006.
 He played college football at Southern University.

-Sykes has also played for the Green Bay Blizzard and the Saskatchewan Roughriders.

 Early life

 Sykes attended Grenada High School in Grenada, Mississippi.
 Sykes was a member of the basketball and football teams while at Grenada.

 College career

 Holmes C.C.

 Sykes began his college career at Holmes Community College in Mississippi.
 Sykes played two years at Holmes, becoming an NJCAA All-American.

 Sykes committed to West Virginia University on July 8, 2003.
 Sykes chose West Virginia over football scholarship offers from Auburn, Louisiana Tech, Memphis, Ole Miss, Mississippi State, Southern Miss & Temple.

 West Virginia

 Sykes enrolled at West Virginia in January so he could familiarize himself with the playbook.
 Sykes appeared in 9 games in 2004, recording 4 tackles with 1.0 sack.